PacktPublishing/Modern-Computer-Architecture-and-Organization/Chapter 10 - Modern Processor Architectures and Instruction Sets/Answers to Exercises/Ex__1_hello_x86.md

 # Answer
-Install Visual Studio Community as described in the exercise description above, then install the **Desktop development with C++** workload within Visual Studio Community.
+Install Visual Studio Community as described above, then install the **Desktop development with C++** workload within Visual Studio Community.

 Create your assembly language source file.
 See [Ex__1_hello_x86.asm](src/Ex__1_hello_x86.asm) for an example solution to this exercise.